francesco-vaselli/GlucoseGuard/docs/overview1.md

 | F1             | 67.71%| 59.97%| **72.24%**| 70.58%| 71.61%    | 61.72%           | 57.40%           |

 *We note that our results surpass those of the reference paper and of other notable works in the field*.
 It should be noted that this are basic models, which do not leverage data augmentation or transfer learning.
 Performance is expected to increase when deploying these improvements.
-The robustenss of simple, baseline models such as GP can be appreciated seeing how they retain high scores on, e.g., Sensitivity.
+The robustness of simple, baseline models such as GP can be appreciated seeing how they retain high scores on, e.g., Sensitivity.
 We attribute all of this to the high quantity and good quality of training data at our disposal, showing again the key importance of data when working with ML models.

-However, if instead of evaluating the models on the $\approx 15000$ BG sequences of the OhioT1DM dataset we evaluate them on an indipendent split of 500000 sequences from our test dataset, never before seeing during training, results are better than what we obtained for the previous table:
+However, if instead of evaluating the models on the $\approx 15000$ BG sequences of the OhioT1DM dataset we evaluate them on an independent split of $500000$ sequences from our test dataset, never before seeing during training, results are even better than what we obtained for the previous table:

 | Metrics        |    GP    |   SVM Chain  |  CNN (Basic) |  RNN (Basic) | Attention (Basic) |